sgsbucket/animan-doc/docs/animan/resource.md

 ### Add Instructions

-A Supervisor can add instructions and Notes for a Resource here.
+A Supervisor can add instructions and Notes for a Resource by clicking the "Notes / Instructions" button.

 <Screenshot image="/screenshot/resource_add_instruction.png">
     <ScreenshotMark x="65.5%" y="13%" width="24%" height="7%" textPosition="bottom" borderRadius="10px">